 What is Kombucha?

-It’s been called an “immortal health elixir,” “the tea of immortality” and “the nectar of the gods.
+Kombucha has been called a health elixir, the tea of immortality and a nectar of the gods.
 We just call it our favorite thing to drink.
 For some people it’s a way of life, for others it’s a tasty and healthy treat.
 But just what is kombucha (and why is everybody talking about it?)?